cph-its/mobimaestro_log_analyser/README.md

-# MobiMeastro event log disconnect analyser
+# MobiMaestro event log disconnect analyser

 ## About
 This tool analyzes data from MobiMaestro about disconnects of equipment,